HarshaManam49/SMS-Spam-Predictor/README.md

 ### Workflow
 >1)Preprocessed data using nltk library
 >2)Used bag-of-words model TFidf to represent text in numerical values
->3)Model is selected on basis of high precision metric to reduce number Type 1 errors
+>3) The model is selected on the basis of high-precision metric to reduce the number of Type 1 errors

 ### Libraries used
 >Nltk